-- Shake gently to remove any insects.
+- Shake the branches gently to remove any insects.
 There are always hitchhikers and since you won't be thoroughly washing the stems, you want to get rid of as many as you can now.

 - If you've picked your herbs while the plants are dry, you should be able to simply shake off any excess soil.
-But if necessary, rinse with cool water and pat dry with paper towels.
+Rinse with cool water only if necessary and pat dry with paper towels.
 Hang or lay them out where they will get plenty of air circulation, so they can dry out quickly.
 Wet herbs will mold and rot.

 - Remove the lower leaves along the bottom inch or so of the stem.
 You can use these leaves fresh or dry them separately.

 - Bundle 4 - 6 stems together and tie as a bunch.
-You can use string or a rubber band.
+You can either use a string or a rubber band.
 The bundles will shrink as they dry and the rubber band will loosen, so check periodically that the bundle is not slipping.
-Make small bundles if you are trying to dry herbs with high water content, so they get air flow and do not rot.
+Make small bundles if you are trying to dry herbs with high water content, so they get air flow between the branches and do not rot.

 - Punch or cut several holes in a paper bag.
 Label the bag with the name of the herb you are drying.

 - Place the herb bundle upside down into the bag.
-You can include the lose leaves you removed from the bottom inch of the stems, if you like.
+You can include the loose leaves you removed from the bottom inch of the stems if you like.